Previous Lesson 1 Next

 Get your book

-1. Correctly pronounce all letters in the German alphabet.
+1. Precisely pronounce each letter in the German alphabet.

 German alphabet

-German alphabet has 26 normal letters, from A to Z. Some of them sound similar to their English counterparts and some have different pronunciations.
-However, there are four extra letters, of which three are umlauts (Ä, Ö, Ü) and one is the ligature (ß). ß is only written in lower case.
-Whenever it has to be used as a capital letter, it is written as SS, for example, DIE STRASSE (the street) in capital letters, and die Straße in the lower case.
+German alphabet has 26 normal letters, from A to Z. Some of them sound similar to their English counterparts but most of them have different pronunciations.
+However, there are four extra letters, of which three are umlauts (Ä, Ö, Ü) and one is the ligature (ß). ß is only written in lowercase.
+Whenever ß has to be used in the capital form, it is written as SS, for example, DIE STRASSE (the street) in capital letters, and die Straße in lowercase.

-The following video teaches the pronunciation of all the letters in the German alphabet.
+The following video introduces the pronunciation of all the letters in the German alphabet.

 Practice